AnkurDe/N-Puzzle/README.md

 - Each legal tile movement represents an **edge (transition)** between states.
 - Solving the puzzle becomes equivalent to **finding the shortest path** from an initial node to the goal node.

-This project implements a modular **Java-based 8-puzzle solver**, emphasizing low-level control, immutability, and algorithmic clarity rather than high abstraction.
+This project implements a modular **Java-based N-Puzzle solver**, emphasizing low-level control, immutability, and algorithmic clarity rather than high abstraction.

 ---